Bridlington Town A.F.C.: 2010–11, 2011–12

-Town finished a disappointing ninth in the league, we also lost in the league cup semi final to AFC Mansfield and we reached the East Riding Senior cup final where we lost 2-1 to Hull City at the East Riding FA headquarters.Since the departure of Curtis Woodhouse the team had been managed by aspiring caretaker manager Brett Agnew along with assistant Anthony Bowsley and after a successful trial period they were given the post on a permanent basis.
-The Seasiders finished a creditable 3rd place in the league and won the East Riding Senior Cup Final against Hull City u23s 3-1.
+Town finished ninth in the league, who lost in the league cup semi-final to AFC Mansfield and reaching the East Riding Senior Cup final, losing 2–1 to Hull City at the East Riding FA headquarters.Since the departure of Curtis Woodhouse, the team had been managed by aspiring caretaker manager Brett Agnew, along with assistant Anthony Bowsley.
+After a successful trial period, they were given the post on a permanent basis.
+The Seasiders finished third place in the league and won the East Riding Senior Cup Final against Hull City u23s 3–1.

+2019–20

-In the 2019–20 season, where three promotion places were available, the gaffer Brett Agnew and assistant Anthony Bowsley put a good side together and were well in the race for promotion when the season was ended due to the covid-19 outbreak meaning no teams were promoted.
+In the 2019–20 season, when three promotion places were available, Brett Agnew and assistant Anthony Bowsley had to postpone promotions when the season was ended due to the COVID-19 outbreak.

+2020–21

-The 2020–21 season was another disrupted season due to the Covid pandemic.
-The season ended after just nine games and the Seasiders finished with seven wins and two defeats.
-Due to a new league formation in the Northern Premier League, Bridlington were offered promotion to the new East division which was accepted by the club.
+The 2020–21 season was another disrupted season due to the pandemic.
+The season ended after just nine games, and the Seasiders finished with seven wins and two defeats.
+Due to a new league formation in the Northern Premier League, Bridlington were offered a promotion to the new East division, which was accepted by the club.

-Both Brett Agnew and his assistant Joe Lamplough announced that they were departing at the end of the 2021/22 season and credit to them both they pulled off a great escape after a last day of the season win against Dunston FC meaning the Seasiders would still be in the Northern Premier league East division for another season.
+Both Brett Agnew and his assistant Joe Lamplough announced that they were departing at the end of the 2021–22 season.
+The club won against Dunston FC, meaning the Seasiders would be in the Northern Premier league East division for another season.

-The search for a new Manager didnt take long as former Bridlington player and more recently coach Mike Thompson was appointed the new Manager, bringing with him experienced coach Adrian Costello as his assistant and Ron Milham as goalkeeper coach.
+Former Bridlington player, and more recently, coach Mike Thompson was appointed the new Manager, with assistance from coach Adrian Costello, and goalkeeper coach Ron Milham.